This is the brand new batch, just arrived 5/17/22. These will ship immediately.

 IP65 Water Proof Rating

 72V charger required!
-(We have EBMX 72v chargers to be shipped with each battery.
-If you need one, a $200 charger invoice will be sent separately)
+(We have EBMX 72v chargers to be shipped with each battery and will add it to your order)

 - Note: Shipping large Lithium Ion Batteries is expensive ($150) and is not included in the price and will be calculated based on your delivery address.